coneheadsquid/gayy-nft-factory/README.md

 - Verify image files are valid PNGs
 - Try generating a single NFT first

+**Layers stacking incorrectly:**
+- Check layer index settings for each artist
+- Lower numbers render first (behind other layers)
+- Higher numbers render last (in front of other layers)

 ### Getting Help
 1. Check the console for error messages
 2. Verify all installation steps were followed
 3. Test with simple PNG files first
 4. Create a new project if issues persist
+5. Review layer index settings if stacking order is wrong

 ## 📊 Understanding Statistics